House GOP leaders go back to drawing board on VA ‘choice’ measure

-House Republican leaders were working Tuesday on a plan B to fund the popular “veterans’ choice” health care plan after the full House rejected a bill Monday night.
+House Republican leaders were working Tuesday on a plan B to fund the popular “Veterans Choice” health care plan after the full House rejected a bill Monday night.

-House Veterans Affairs Committee Chairman Phil Roe, Tennessee Republican, is talking with senators and Democratic lawmakers “about the path forward,” said committee spokeswoman Tiffany Haverly.
+House Veterans Affairs’ Committee Chairman David P. Roe, Tennessee Republican, is talking with senators and Democratic lawmakers “about the path forward,” said committee spokeswoman Tiffany Haverly.

 “He is committed to getting this done so veterans can have the certainty and access to care they’ve earned and deserve,” she said.

-The House failed to pass a measure Monday night that would have shifted about $2 billion in the Department of Veterans Affairs budget to fund the “choice” program, which is projected to run out of money in mid-August.
-The program allows veterans who live more than 40 miles from the nearest VA hospital or can’t get an appointment in the VA system for more than 30 days to seek care from a private doctor.
+The House failed to pass a measure Monday night that would have shifted about $2 billion in the Department of Veterans Affairs budget to fund the “Choice” program, which is projected to run out of money in mid-August.
+The program allows veterans who live more than 40 miles from the nearest VA hospital or can’t get an appointment in the VA system for more than 30 days to seek care from a private doctor at government expense.

 The measure was supported by a majority of 219 to 186, but under the rules invoked by Republican leaders, a two-thirds majority was needed to advance the measure.
 Democrats and veterans groups came out against it.